grafana/scenes/docusaurus/docs/advanced-adhoc-fIlters.md

 })
 ```

-As you can see the query contains the variable expression `$Filters`.
-The name of the variable is of course something you can change.
+As you can see, the query contains the variable expression `$Filters`.
+Of course, you can change the name of the variable.
 By default the `AdHocFiltersVariable` will render the filters to valid
 Prometheus label filter expressions separated by a comma.